 12 Ideas for Building Physician Relations

 Effective communication is an important cornerstone for establishing rapport and building physician relations.
-A number of our Marketware clients have created a formal outreach or liaison role that actively builds relationships with targeted providers from key markets, practices or service lines.
-This role is often deputized as an extension of your c-suite and can be integral for engaging physicians in dialogue around quality, safety, physician satisfaction, and hospital service line development.
+Many Marketware clients have created a formal outreach or liaison role that actively builds relationships with targeted providers in key markets, practices, or service lines.
+This role is often deputized as an extension of your C-suite and is critical for engaging physicians in dialogue around quality, safety, physician satisfaction, and hospital service line development.

-Many hospital leaders are able to connect with their physicians during Medical Staff Meetings—however, these meetings follow a specific agenda as required by medical staff bylaws.
-Identifying additional ways to share information and exchange ideas between physicians and system leadership can create a culture that encourages medical staff participation in decision making and planning related to operations.
+Many hospital leaders can connect with their physicians during Medical Staff Meetings — however, these meetings follow a specific agenda as required by medical staff bylaws.
+Identifying additional ways to share information and exchange ideas between physicians and system leadership can create a culture that encourages medical staff participation in decision-making and planning related to operations.

 1. Schedule Time

-Make sure to schedule time in the leadership team’s calendar for daily rounding on hospital units and physician areas.
-Building in this time ensure that you are both visible and accessible to the leadership team.
+Make sure to schedule regular time in the leadership team’s calendar for daily rounding on hospital units and physician areas.
+Building in this time ensures that you are both visible and accessible to the leadership team to address concerns, and gather feedback on operational matters.

 2. Showcase Transparency

+Be open and honest in your communication with physicians.
 Identify opportunities in your organization to showcase transparency.
 This can be done with bulletin boards, newsletters, leadership reports during medical staff meetings, and by recommending one or more physicians to serve on hospital and health system boards.
+By keeping physicians informed about key decisions, initiatives, and performance metrics, healthcare organizations can build trust and foster a sense of community among medical staff.

 3. Communicate Quickly

 Make an effort to be timely when communicating key messages and decisions or when closing the loop on identified concerns.
-This shows urgency and creates trust as you build physician relations.
+Timely communication shows urgency and creates trust as you build physician relations.

 4. Report Progress